-Louisville Medical Malpractice Attorneys
+Medical Malpractice Attorneys in Louisville, KY

-A physician who deviates from the standard of care, either through an act or failure to act, is liable for medical malpractice.
+A physician who deviates from the standard of care, either through an act or failure to act, is liable for injuries.
 A physician is considered to have performed malpractice if another healthcare provider in the same field would have acted differently in similar circumstances.
 Even though there are no guarantees in medicine, a plaintiff has a valid malpractice claim if it can be shown that the doctor did not meet the expected level of care.

-Once the healthcare provider’s failure to administer reasonable care is established, then the patient must show that harm was suffered.
+Once the healthcare provider’s failure to administer reasonable care is established, the patient must show that harm was suffered.
 In Kentucky, the plaintiff must prove that the physician’s actions were a substantial factor in causing harm (known as the “substantial factor” test).

 Types of Damages in a Medical Malpractice Case